Article I - Name

 Section 2 – Agendas

 a.
-The Chairperson is responsible for establishing and communicating agendas to members one week in advance of a meeting.
+The Officers are responsible for establishing and communicating agendas to members one week in advance of a meeting.

 b.
-The order of business is at the discretion of the Chairperson, but may consist of the following:
+The order of business is at the discretion of the Officers, but may consist of the following:

 - Call to order